dani-beltran/marketplace/README.md

 A docker PostgreSQL DB container will start and will run the migrations.

-Second, run the development server:
+Then, run the development server:

 ```bash
 yarn dev